-1990s is not indicative of a decline in the rate of technological change: Once one purifies the Solow residuals by correcting for imperfect competition, cyclical utilization, and reallocations, there turns out to be little evidence of deceleration in the rate of technical progress in the lost decade.
-This conclusion naturally casts doubt on the Hayashi and Prescott (2002) hypothesis discussed in the introduction.
-The question we must consider next is what factors explain such a large difference between measured productivity and true technology.
+Summing up, our results indicate that the slowdown in measured productivity in the 1990s is not indicative of a decline in the rate of technological change: once the Solow residuals are purified by correcting for imperfect competition, cyclical utilization, and reallocations, there turns out to be little evidence of deceleration in the rate of technical progress in the lost decade.
+This conclusion naturally casts doubt on the Hayashi and Prescott (2002) hypothesis discussed in Section I. The question we must consider next is what factors explain such a large difference between measured productivity and true technology.

-4.3 Difference between Aggregate Productivity and Aggregate Technology
+C. Difference between Aggregate Productivity and Aggregate Technology